jordles/notes/Postgres.md

 SELECT * FROM orders => many rows, many columns
 SELECT id FROM orders => Many rows, one column
 SELECT COUNT(*) FROM orders => Single value (1 row, 1 column)

+SELECT statements always take in single values.

+FROM statements must always have an alias applied to it.
+If you dont, you will get an error.

+-- example of a subquery
+SELECT name, price, price / (SELECT MAX(price) FROM phones) AS price_ratio FROM phones;
 ```